 5. Dry your hands using a clean towel or air dry.

 There’s no need to get obsessive about it, just make it a habit, especially after going to the bathroom, before brushing your teeth, before and during food preparation, and after handling babies and animals.

 Clean Up Your Cosmetics

-Cosmetics and grooming supplies contain loads of synthetic chemicals that harm, not help, your skin.
+Cosmetics are poorly regulated and commonly made from untested chemicals.
+Manufacturers can use almost any ingredient they choose.
+In fact, cosmetics and grooming supplies contain loads of synthetic chemicals that harm, not help, your skin.
 Some touted to moisturize actually dry out your skin—the opposite effect of what you want—to keep you going back for more.

 What to do?
 The Environmental Working Group website (ewg.org) has a guide to help you choose the most plant-based cosmetics.
 It contains tests of 73,000 products, and rates them according to how green they are.
 EWG also has an app for your Smart Phone.
 Scan your favorite products to see how they score.
 Use the app when shopping to make a better choice.

 EWG also has a guide of quick tips for choosing safer personal care products.
 It’s chock-full of tips on how to read product labels, how to shop smart, and other valuable information.
 Simply download the guide to your computer from the website.

 Make ewg.org your handy guide to everyday products for greener living.

 Some categories of products have major safety concerns.
 Avoid them, especially for kids.